build-on-aws/content/concepts/build-GenAI-app-Bedrock-privateLink/index.md

   You can further configure VPC for fine-tuning jobs with Bedrock, which prevent the **training data** from being accessible over the internet.
 * **Potential misuse** is prevented by [Bedrock abuse detection](https://docs.aws.amazon.com/bedrock/latest/userguide/abuse-detection.html).
 This feature **automatically** ***(no human review or access to user inputs or model outputs)*** identifies and mitigates potential violations of AWS's [Acceptable Use Policy (AUP)](https://aws.amazon.com/aup/) and [Responsible AI Policy](https://aws.amazon.com/machine-learning/responsible-ai/policy/), or a third party model provider's AUP.

 As you can see, Amazon Bedrock provides you comprehensive security and compliance capabilities.
+Here I just list some of them.
 Let's dive a bit deeper on using **AWS PrivateLink** to establish private connectivity between your **GenAI application** and the FMs or your fine-tuned models on **Amazon Bedrock**.

 ## AWS PrivateLink